rongqingpin/Cheatsheets/git.md

 ### submodules

-`$git submodule add <url_of_repo>`: repo / project within a project; after creation, can go inside the submodule location & update as a regular repo
+`$ git submodule add <url_of_repo>`: repo / project within a project; after creation, can go inside the submodule location & update as a regular repo